-If parents have any careers related questions, Mrs Rush operates a Careers Helpdesk via email at email@example.com responses will be sent on her PHS working days which are Monday and Tuesday.
-Please also see the Mumsnet Parent Guide to Careers and a Useful Careers Websites document attached at the bottom of the Careers landing page.
+If parents have any careers related questions, Mrs Rush operates a Careers Helpdesk via email at firstname.lastname@example.org responses will be sent on her PHS working days which are Monday and Tuesday.
+Please also see the range of resources and the Useful Careers Websites document attached at the bottom of the Careers landing page.

 Talking Futures is a resource that has been created to help you have informed and constructive conversations with your child.
 A parents' toolkit for career conversations (talkingfutures.org.uk)